architect-711/i-exam-mutator/README.md

 This programm needs to mutate full i-exam.com site to prevent doing all that boring and useless tasks.

+## What is ready
+1. FullName mutation
+2. Mode mutation
+3. Right answers amount mutation (random, but on 5)
+4. Change crosses to arrows according to right answers amount.

 ## How to use?

 ### Android